A Guest Blog by Theresa McArthur

 Never underestimate the power of packaging!
 The right packaging does more than just protect your product; it elevates its perceived value and reinforces your brand identity.
 Showcasing your art can be as important as how it is made.
 Investing in quality packaging is investing in the overall customer experience.
 It’s not just what’s inside that counts; it’s the care and thought that goes into every aspect of your product.

 Packaging also encompasses how your items are secured after the sale.
 Various artworks require particular packaging to keep them safe.
 If your product will be shipped, you must include insurance to ensure the items arrive as promised.
 Until the customer receives the item in good condition, you can be liable for replacing it if it is damaged.
 What if something happens along the route that damages your product?
-It can be costly for you to replace.
+It can be costly to replace it.

 How To Choose The Right Show Venue For Your Arts and Crafts

-Choosing the right craft show is as important as the products you bring to it.
+Choosing the right craft show is as important as bringing the right products to it.
 Do your research; find events that align with your brand and target audience.
 Your best bet is a show with a history of good attendance and positive vendor feedback.
 Remember, the right show can provide more than sales—it can open doors to new opportunities and connections.

 Pricing Your Wares Is A Balancing Act